JuliaDataScience/JuliaDataScience/contents/preface.md

 Other languages are very easy to write in, but slow.
 This is known as the `two-language` problem and Julia aims at circumventing this problem.
 Even though all three of us come from different fields, we all found the Julia language more effective for our research than languages that we've used before.
 We discuss some of our arguments in @sec:why_julia.
-Compared to other languages, Julia is one of the newest languages around.
+However, compared to other languages, Julia is one of the newest languages around.
 This means that the ecosystem around the language is sometimes difficult to navigate through.
 It's difficult to figure out where to start and how all the different packages fit together.
 That is why we decided to create this book!